parthasraha/mysourcetemplate-ib/README.md

 - in case

-## Issues
+## Limitations
+- wikilink (mkdoc better)
-- gatsby blog build not able to link wikilink images. but normal image markdown ref working
+  - gatsby not able to link wikilink images. but normal image markdown ref working  (for md file wikilink ref working fine)
-- mkdocs mastersite able to link both types
+  - mkdocs able to link both types
+- source dir (gatsby better)
+  - gatsby can take both md and imgage from anywhere in repo (outside of base dir and even if md, image in separate dir)
+  - while mkdocs can take source directory outside of base dir tree, but if attachments (referred from md files) are outside of base dir tree then it will not work.
+Hence for note, entire content directory taken as source and exclude the blog/etc folders not needed in mkdocs build.
+However this has a side effect of notebook folder is shown in first level instead of its content (so a redirect is conifigured in netlify.toml to redirect from root in published site)